 This anticancer black garlic benefits alone make it a good food to start working into your days as a preventative for yourself.
 Many people like to eat black garlic first thing in the morning on an empty stomach, just like one would take a morning vitamin supplement (but better because it’s real food).

 Black garlic fends off pathogens and aids your immune system in keeping you healthy.
 It helps fight against pathogens like viruses in your body, bacterias, fungus, candida or other infections.

 Heart Health: Black garlic improves cardiovascular health and circulation.
-It protects against clotting, it retards plaque and it promves lipis.
-It also helps reduce blood pressure (source)
+It protects against clotting and retards plaque.
+It also helps reduce blood pressure. (source)